cs100/template-lab-02-git-flow/README.md

 $ git commit -m "Add user input”
 ```

 Before this commit, the `<github-username>/add-user-input` and `master` branches were pointing to the same commit.
-When you run this command, the `<github-username>/add-user-input` branch gets updated to point to this new commit.
+When you run the command to create the commit the `<github-username>/add-user-input` branch gets updated to point to this new commit.
 In Git parlance, since the `<github-username>/add-user-input` branch now has one more commit than the `master` branch (and the `master` branch hasn’t been updated) it is now 1 commit ahead of `master`.

 Let's verify that our changes affected only the `<github-username>/add-user-input` branch and not the `master` branch.
 First, checkout the `master` branch, then cat the `main.cpp` file, then return to the `<github-username>/add-user-input` branch.